wade1928/Feedreader/README.md

 # IMPLEMENTATION

 The repository is located at https://github.com/wade1928/Feedreader.
 From here you may either download Feedreader as a zip file, or clone the repository to your local machine.
 Just click the drop down menu "Clone or download" to make your choice.
-Once the project is on your local machine, you can either use Feedreader as a reference for creating your own testing suite, or you can modify feedreader.js and/or the documents in your app to work together.
+Once the project is on your local machine, open index.html to run Feedreader.
+You can either use Feedreader as a reference for creating your own testing suite, or you can modify feedreader.js and/or the documents in your app to work together.

 # FUNCTIONALITY